- 1 Where can I go?

 This trip will depart from Manchester on 6 September 2014 and will return on 28 September 2014.

 Travel to India and experience a varied three weeks designed to give you a good overview of the country.
-You will spend your first 10 days participating in events organised in collaboration with our partner institute, GD Goenka World Institute in Gurgaon.
-The campus is situated just two hours away from India’s capital city Delhi; a cosmopolitan global hub of business, development and tourism.
-In this time, you will follow a schedule of different activities including networking with businesses, taking part in established community projects, academic interactions, government visits, sightseeing in Delhi and exploring the Taj Mahal.
+You will spend your first 10 days based in central Delhi while participating in events organised in collaboration with our partner institute, GD Goenka World Institute in Gurgaon.
+Delhi is India’s capital city; a cosmopolitan global hub of business, development and tourism.
+In this time, you will follow a schedule of different activities including networking with businesses, taking part in established community projects, academic interactions, government visits and sightseeing in Delhi.
 For the final 10 days you will be able to choose from the following three options:

-1. Traditional Indian Culture and Heritage in Manipal: Through a combination of lectures and exploring the local area, you will learn about Indian history, contemporary political issues and traditional culture in this university town on the south-western coastline.
+1. Traditional Indian Culture and Heritage in Manipal Last few spaces remaining!: Through a combination of lectures and exploring the local area, you will learn about Indian history, contemporary political issues and traditional culture in this university town on the south-western coastline.
 As part of the trip you will have the opportunity to visit several temples, explore Malpe beach, shop in Mangalore and discover beautiful architecture.

-2. Work with an NGO or gain business exposure in Dehli: For this option you will move into Dehli giving you a great base to explore this historic and dynamic city.
-In the day you will engage with a local NGO or business; in your free time explore the city’s many sites and put your haggling skills to the test at the bustling markets.
+2. Work with an established community project/NGO in Delhi: For this option you will stay in Dehli, giving you a great base to explore this historic and dynamic city.
+In the day you will engage with a local NGO getting hands-on experience of a community project; in your free time explore the city’s many sites and put your haggling skills to the test at the bustling markets.

-3.Cycle Challenge: This year you have the opportunity to cycle through part of India, giving you a once-in-a-lifetime chance to achieve a personal goal while experiencing India from a unique perspective.
+3.Cycle Challenge Only 10 spaces remaining!: This year you have the opportunity to cycle through part of India, giving you a once-in-a-lifetime chance to achieve a personal goal while experiencing India from a unique perspective.
 For the challenge you will cycle up to 80km per day over a variety of terrains.
 Please note, there will be an additional fee for this option.

 Download the exciting itinerary here: LUSU Overseas Cycle Challenge